-- (1) Management of the water quality buffer includes specific limitations on alteration of the natural conditions.
-The following practices and activities are restricted within stream buffer, except with prior approval by the Richland County Public Works Department: - Clearing or grubbing of existing vegetation, - b.
-Clear cutting of vegetation, - c.
-Soil disturbance by grading, stripping, or other practices, - d.
-Filling or dumping, - e.
-Use, storage, or application of pesticides, herbicides, and fertilizers, - f.
-Conversion of vegetation from native to exotic species, and - g.
-Motor vehicles are not permitted in stream buffers unless during the installation of certain utilities permitted in the buffer zone. - (2) The following structures, practices, and activities are permitted in the stream buffer, subject to prior approval of the Richland County Public Works Department, and when specific design or maintenance features are adhered to: - a.
-Stream Crossings and utilities: - [1] An analysis needs to be conducted to ensure that no economically feasible alternative is available; - [2] The right of way should be the minimum width needed to allow for maintenance access and installation; - [3] The angle of a crossing shall be perpendicular to the stream or buffer in order to minimize clearing requirements; - [4] The minimum number of crossings should be used within each development, and no more than one crossing is allowed for every one thousand (1,000) linear feet of buffer zone.
-Where possible, the design of roadways and lots within a development should be aligned such that all streams are either to the rear or the side of individual lots, never along the front.
+- g.
+For wetland areas not associated with perennial, intermittent streams, or floodway, the buffer shall be the extent of the wetland area plus an additional forty (40) fifty (50) feet perpendicular beyond the wetland edge. - (2) Stream Buffer Management and Maintenance.
+The function of the stream buffer is to protect the physical and ecological integrity of the waterway, to reduce flooding potential, and to filter runoff from all development.
+The objective of a stream buffer is undisturbed native vegetation. - a.
+Management of the stream buffer includes specific limitations on alteration of the natural conditions.
+The following practices and activities are restricted within stream buffer, except with prior approval by the Department of Public Works: - 1.
+Clearing or grubbing of existing vegetation, - 2.
+Clear cutting of vegetation, - 3.
+Soil disturbance by grading, stripping, or other practices, - 4.
+Filling or dumping, - 5.
+Use, storage, or application of pesticides, herbicides, and fertilizers, - 6.
+Conversion of vegetation from native to exotic species, and - 7.
+Motor vehicles are not permitted in stream buffers unless during the installation of certain utilities permitted in the buffer zone. - b.
+The following structures, practices, and activities are permitted in the stream buffer, subject to prior approval of the Department of Public Works, and when specific design or maintenance features are adhered to: - 1.
+Stream crossings and utilities: - [a] An analysis needs to be conducted to ensure that no economically feasible alternative is available; - [b] The right of way should be the minimum width needed to allow for maintenance access and installation; - [c] The angle of a crossing shall be perpendicular to the stream or buffer in order to minimize clearing requirements; and

-- b.
-Transportation right-of-ways, pedestrian crossings, public access, boat ramps, docks, fishing platforms, unpaved paths (i.e. trails and greenways), and stream bank stabilization efforts. - c.
-Utilities are allowed and shall be installed a minimum distance of twenty-five (25) feet measured perpendicular from the top of bank within the buffer area. - (3) In order to maintain the functional value of the stream buffer, indigenous vegetation may be removed as follows: - a.
-Dead, diseased, or dying trees that are in danger of falling and causing damage to dwellings or other structures may be removed with approval from the Richland County Public Works Department; - b.
-Debris in the buffer area that is caused by storm damage may be removed; and - native species that are equally effective in retarding runoff, preventing erosion and filtering non-point source pollution from runoff.
-A buffer restoration plan for removal of invasive species must be approved by the Richland County Public Works Department. - (4) Shoreline Buffer Management and Maintenance.
-The function of the shoreline buffer is to protect the physical and ecological integrity of the water body by providing a functional distance to reduce flooding potential, reduce erosion, sedimentation, and filter runoff between development and the water body. - a.
-Management of the shoreline buffer includes specific limitations on alteration of the natural conditions.
-The following structures, practices and activities are restricted in the shoreline buffer unless prior approval is granted by the Richland County Public Works Department: - [1] Septic systems; - [2] Permanent structures; - [3] Impervious cover, with the exception of paths; - [4] Soil disturbance by grading, stripping or other practice; - [5] Filling or dumping:
+- [d] The minimum number of crossings should be used within each development, and no more than one crossing is allowed for every one thousand (1,000) linear feet of buffer zone.
+Where possible, the design of roadways and lots within a development should be aligned such that all streams are either to the rear or the side of individual lots, never along the front. - 2.
+Transportation right-of-ways, pedestrian crossings, public access, boat ramps, docks, fishing platforms, unpaved paths (i.e. trails and greenways), and stream bank stabilization efforts. - 3.
+Utilities are allowed; and shall be installed a minimum distance of twenty-five (25) feet measured perpendicular from the top of bank within the buffer area. - c.
+In order to maintain the functional value of the stream buffer, indigenous vegetation may be removed as follows: - 1.
+Dead, diseased, or dying trees that are in danger of falling and causing damage to dwellings or other structures may be removed with approval from the Department of Public Works: - 2.
+Debris in the buffer area that is caused by storm damage may be removed; and - 3.
+Invasive plant species may be removed if they are replaced by native species that are equally effective in retarding runoff, preventing erosion and filtering non-point source pollution from runoff.
+A buffer restoration plan for removal of invasive species must be approved by the Department of Public Works.